samjkenney/BuildABanana/README.md

 - Add sound effects
 - Use keyboard to handle interactions (Enter for Next)
 - Make the game accesssible for screen readers
+- Continue to decompose methods
+- Continue to create helper functions

 ## Frequently Asked Questions
 **Did you guys make all the art?**